ashleighdevito/ML-deep-learning-challenge/README.md

 ## Summary

 The deep learning model was able to help predict if an organization would be successful if funded by Alphabet Soup.
-A Random FOrest Classifier could also work as we are determining between two states with several features contributing to the results.
+A Random Forest Classifier could also work as we are determining between two states with several features contributing to the results.